okta/okta.github.io/_source/_use_cases/api_access_management/index.md

 * Authorization policies and rules are treated as a case or switch statement.
 Therefore, when a matching rule is found, it is applied and the result is immediately returned.
 No further rules are executed.

-    * If a request generates unexpected scopes, it is because of a overly broad rule within the Authorization Server.
+    * If a request generates unexpected scopes, it is because of a overly broad rule within the authorization server.

     * An OAuth 2.0 client can be assigned to any number of authorization servers.
 Doing so provides for a variety of tokens to be generated, each with separate authorization policies, token expiration times, and scopes.
-The audience claim (`aud`) identifies which token maps to which API Product.
+The audience claim (`aud`) and client ID claim (`cid`) identify which token maps to which API Product.

 * OAuth clients and authorization servers can be assigned on a many-to-many basis.
 This allows a developer to use a single OAuth Client to retrieve access tokens from different authorization servers depending on the use case.
 The only configuration changes necessary are the endpoints accessed and the scopes requested.